LOCATION Valletta, Malta

-The 1.9km swim, 90km ride and 21.1km run triathlon provides a spectacular route with beautiful coast views with the final run passing through both buzzing, vibrant harbour towns and the historical capital.
+The 1.9km swim, 90km ride and 21.1km run all contribute to a spectacular course with beautiful coast views with the final run passing through both buzzing, vibrant harbour towns and the historical capital.

-Following the two-lap swim in the open waters of the crystal clear Mediterranean Sea, the hilly bike course is five laps, one longer lap of 23.5km and four laps of 16km, along the coast road and over a fast inland section.
-The run course is a single leg of a run from the coast, through vibrant harbour towns providing spectacular views and ample opportunity for spectators to cheer athletes on.
+Following the swim in the open waters of the crystal clear Mediterranean Sea off Bahar ic Caghaq, the hilly bike course is four laps along the coast road and over a fast inland section.
+The run course is point-to-point along the coast, through vibrant harbour towns providing spectacular views and ample opportunity for spectators to cheer athletes on.

 The race concludes in the stunning 16th century capital of Malta, Valletta.
-Athletes head up a long hill through Floriana towards the city gate with a flat fast sprint to the finish which is marked by the impressive Triton fountain.
+After a lap of the peninsula, athletes head up a long hill through Floriana towards the city gate with a flat fast sprint to the finish which is marked by the iconic Triton Fountain.